brock-ricker/Online-Shoppers-Purchasing-Intent/README.md

 For this classification problem, I tried multiple models, and tuned hyperparameters using GridSearchCV.

-Before tuning, I oversampled the the Revenue = 1 rows.
+Before tuning, I oversampled the Revenue = 1 rows.

 I tried the following models and tuned the listed parameters (if any):